-We believe our proprietary technology platforms, FasTCAR and TruUCAR, represent game changing advances in the CAR-T industry.
-With FasTCAR, we are able to deliver younger, less exhausted T cells for autologous cell therapies with greater potency and next-day manufacturing (22 to 36 hours) versus the industry norm of two to six weeks.
+With FasTCAR, we are able to deliver younger, less exhausted T cells for autologous cell therapies with enhanced activities and next-day manufacturing versus the industry norm of two to six weeks.
 With TruUCAR, we are able to derive T cells from non-HLA-matched healthy donors to generate allogeneic CAR-T cell therapies that are readily available off-the-shelf at lower cost for a broad range of patients, including those less suitable for autologous CAR-T cell therapies.
-In addition, we have a suite of genetic engineering techniques, Dual CAR and Enhanced CAR, that can be leveraged with FasTCAR and TruUCAR technology platforms to further enhance the efficacy of our CAR-T cell therapies.
-Dual CAR is designed to control relapse by reducing the likelihood of antigen escape and to reduce rejection of the CAR-T cells by patients treated with TruUCAR-enabled allogeneic CAR-T cell therapies.
-Enhanced CAR further strengthens CAR-T cells' functionality, for example by overcoming the immunosuppressive TME and/or increasing cytokine signaling.
-We also have an allogeneic donor-derived CAR technique based on HLA-matching to avoid GvHD.
+In addition, we have a suite of technology modules including Dual CAR, that can be leveraged with FasTCAR and TruUCAR technology platforms to generate CAR-T cell therapies.
+Dual CAR enables dual tumor antigen-targeting that can potentially improve efficacy by reducing potential disease relapse possibly caused by antigen escape.
+With SMART CARTTM, we are able to reverse and turn immunosuppressive signals of tumor microenvironment, or TME, into stimulatory reactions of CAR-T cells to generate less exhausted T cells to combat solid tumors.
+Additionally, with donor-derived CAR technique, we are developing an allogeneic CAR-T cell therapy program using T cells from HLA-matched donors to minimize risk of GvHD as well as HvG without gene editing.